-Generic Name: FLUOXETINE - ORAL Pronounced: (floo-OX-e-teen) Prozac Oral Uses
+Generic Name: FLUOXETINE ENTERIC-COATED - ORAL Pronounced: (flew-OX-eh-teen) Prozac Weekly Oral Uses

-and energy level and may help restore your interest in daily living.
-It may
+level and may help restore your interest in daily living.

 Read the Medication Guide provided by your pharmacist